elilee476/elilee476.github.io/_posts/2024-10-08-Russia-Ukraine-Stocks-Flows.md

 [^2]: Or in the case of a state growing its military—these observations only tell us the speed that a state has decided to execute such growth, and not its maximum potential to produce materiel and recruit new soldiers.

+[^3]: Surprisingly, some defenders of our policy in Ukraine have argued to me that we should not credit the public statements of American military officials because their statements are attempts to shape the information environment rather than accurate reports of how they understand reality on the ground.
+My response to this is that these statements were delivered under oath as testimony to Congress, rendering any willful misrepresentation a felony.
+There is no exception in the statute for information warfare.
+I therefore find it extremely unlikely that these statements do not represent these officials' true understanding of the Russian military's strength.

-[^3]: I compiled this chart from Russian MO published numbers for recruiting and publicly-leaked Western intelligence estimates of Russian casualties near the end of the year ([2022](https://www.nytimes.com/2023/04/13/world/europe/russia-intelligence-leaks.html?partner=slack&smid=sl-share), [2023](https://www.reuters.com/world/us-intelligence-assesses-ukraine-war-has-cost-russia-315000-casualties-source-2023-12-12/), [2024](https://www.wsj.com/world/one-million-are-now-dead-or-injured-in-the-russia-ukraine-war-b09d04e5)).
+[^4]: I compiled this chart from Russian MO published numbers for recruiting and publicly-leaked Western intelligence estimates of Russian casualties near the end of the year ([2022](https://www.nytimes.com/2023/04/13/world/europe/russia-intelligence-leaks.html?partner=slack&smid=sl-share), [2023](https://www.reuters.com/world/us-intelligence-assesses-ukraine-war-has-cost-russia-315000-casualties-source-2023-12-12/), [2024](https://www.wsj.com/world/one-million-are-now-dead-or-injured-in-the-russia-ukraine-war-b09d04e5)).